Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a drop of water and a pinch of dust)
 **Duration:** Concentration, up to 10 minutes

 Until the spell ends, you control any freestanding water inside an area you choose that is a cube up to 100 feet on a side.
 You can choose from any of the following effects when you cast this spell.
-As an action on your turn, you can repeat the same effect or choose a different one.
+As an :rsc-action: **Action** on your turn, you can repeat the same effect or choose a different one.

 ***Flood.*** You cause the water level of all standing water in the area to rise by as much as 20 feet.
 If the area includes a shore, the flooding water spills over onto dry land.